 I totally recommend her book.
-For a taster, you can also check out her free webinar Beware Buyer Personas: The Cow is on the Ice, which gives an overview of her 5 Rings of Buying Insight methodology.
 Her approach is very B2B oriented, but regardless of where you work I’m sure you’ll find it extremely valuable.

 One of the things Adele said during that seminar that has stayed with me for almost a decade (and I repeat as a mantra when I find myself tempted to skip certain steps in the marketing planning process) is this one: